 The website strives to publish news of the campus and other bits its readers may be interested in.
-The paper (a newspaper, printed on real paper – wow) is published once a month during the Fall and Spring semesters, 800 copies a month.
+The newspaper (printed on real paper – wow) is published once a month during the Fall and Spring semesters, 800 copies a month.
 The website is updated every two weeks, and hosts stories, photos and video published in the paper, along with some bits that are exclusive to the website only (that’s why you should add the website to your home screen and check back periodically).

 The website is hosted on WordPress, using the Poseidon theme version 4.9.
 The newspaper is laid out using Adobe InDesign on an iMac.
-Images are edited using Adobe Photoshop Elements 6 on a Mac Powerbook G4.
-Video is edited on Mac G5 using Adobe Premiere Pro.
+Images are shot on various cameras (phones, SLR’s) and edited using Adobe Photoshop Elements 6 on a Mac Powerbook G4.
+Video is shot in SD (DVD-quality) and HD on tape-based camcorders and memory card-based SLR’s, and edited on Mac G5 using Adobe Premiere Pro.
 Coffee is brewed on a Keuring, 1 cup at a time.

-While the paper and website are funded by student fees, we buy our own saimin and supply our own bottled water.
+The paper and website are funded by student fees.
+We buy our own saimin and bottled water.

-For more information, contact the Student Media Board office at 845-9213 or email us at email@example.com.
+And if you get real curious, contact the Student Media Board office at 845-9213 or email us at firstname.lastname@example.org if you want to know more about us.
 Or stop by the newsroom and say hello, and we’ll tell you what you want to know.
 The coffee’s free, btw.

 Ka Lā invites letters/comments/critiques; ideas for articles; upcoming events; and advertising.
-We hardly refuse any submissions, but we may edit them if we decide to publish.
+We hardly refuse any submissions, but we reserve the right to edit them if we decide to publish.

 Ka Lā accepts anonymous submissions, comments, and the like.
 Really, we do.
 We understand that in this day and age of insecurity, you’d want to remain anonymous.
 If it brings a chuckle to our newsroom, all the better.
 If it’s threatening, then we’ll just call the FBI, who will then subpoena our servers and track down the IP address from where you sent your submission, where they will arrest you and YOU become our next news story.

-If you do decide to write or photograph for us in the open, please drop us a line.
+If you’d like to write or photograph for us, please drop us a line.
 We need all the help we can get.